-34. The corporate plan should inform the development of RBGE's Performance Management Framework, which includes business planning for each financial year.
-The RBGE Performance Management Framework should include key targets and milestones for the year immediately ahead, aligned to the NPF, and be linked to budgeting information so that, where possible, resources allocated to achieve specific objectives and outcomes can be identified.
+36. The corporate plan should inform the development of a separate summary plan for each financial year.
+The summary plan for RBGE should include key targets and milestones for the year immediately ahead, aligned to the NPF, and be linked to budgeting information so that, where possible, resources allocated to achieve specific objectives can be identified.
+A copy of the RBGE summary plan should be provided to the sponsor unit prior to the start of the relevant financial year.